ToukoH/office-gpt/README.md

 `python3 scripts/inference.py ${start_text} ${max_tokens}`

-The output is pure gibberish, but this is what you achieve with **10 805 078 parameters**.
+The output is pure gibberish, but this is what you achieve with **10 805 078 parameters** and lazy hyperparameter tuning.

 ### Example output: